 Program in Global Medical Education and Social Change

 The Program in Global Medical Education and Social Change, housed within the Department of Global Health and Social Medicine at Harvard Medical School seeks to forge long-term academic partnerships to support the education of health professionals and to create a culture of teaching and training in public sector facilities in resource-limited settings that will serve as the nexus of teaching and scholarship for the emerging discipline of global health for decades to come.
-Thus, the program offers opportunities for students, residents, fellows, and faculty from resource-limited settings to be trained side-by-side with students, residents, fellows and faculty from Harvard University and other academic medical centers around the world.
-Embedded in these programs is a rigorous evaluation of quality of care, capacity of the practitioners, and the capacity of the training programs to produce health care professionals that remain committed to the areas of greatest need.
-We believe that the growing interest in global health among students and faculty at Harvard and other academic institutions can--and should--be channeled to achieve the highest quality of training for those shouldering the burden of global health delivery.
-The cornerstone of the curricula developed by the Program in Global Medical Education and Social Change is “accompaniment”--that is the art of working with local governments and partners, and of responding effectively to priorities outlined by them though a combination of direct patient care, clinical innovation, training, research, and policy work.
+Thus, the program offers opportunities for students, residents, fellows, and faculty from resource-limited settings to be trained side-by-side with students, residents, fellows, and faculty from Harvard University and other academic medical centers around the world.
+Embedded in these programs is a rigorous evaluation of quality of care, capacity of the practitioners, and the capacity of the training programs to produce healthcare professionals that remain committed to the areas of greatest need.
+We believe that the growing interest in global health among students and faculty at Harvard and other academic institutions can—and should—be channeled to achieve the highest quality of training for those shouldering the burden of global health delivery.
+The cornerstone of the curricula developed by the Program in Global Medical Education and Social Change is “accompaniment”—that is the art of working with local governments and partners, and of responding effectively to priorities outlined by them through a combination of direct patient care, clinical innovation, training, research, and policy work.